superlinked/superlinked/server/docs/app.md

 The application's main logic resides in the `app.py` file.
 This is where you define your application's structure and behavior using the Superlinked library.

-By default, all examples within this documentation utilize an in-memory database.
+By default, all examples within this documentation utilize an in-memory database with a single worker.
 This configuration is optimal for testing and initial experimentation with the Superlinked framework.
-For detailed instructions on configuring and employing alternative vector databases, please refer to the [vector databases documentation.](vector_databases.md)
+For detailed instructions on configuring and employing alternative vector databases, please refer to the [vector databases documentation.](vector_databases.md).
+For information on how to scale the server, read the [Scaling the Server with Concurrent Workers](#scaling-the-server-with-concurrent-workers) section.

 To start using the system, you can use the example application located [here](example/app.py).
 You can find more complex examples how to construct the spaces and the queries in the [Superlinked notebooks](https://github.com/superlinked/superlinked/tree/main)